noura2tarek/design_patterns_tasks/README.md

 # Description

-This dart project implements a **builder design pattern** example:
+This dart project implements a **Singleton design pattern**:
-Consists of the User Class in order to create an object that adds to the constructor the data you
-want to provide only.
+This pattern is used to ensure that only one instance is made of the class.
+The project consists of the Database class and the Client class.

 # Explanation

-The **user class** has first name, last name, age, and phone attributes.
-The first name and last name are required data.
+The **Database Class** has a private constructor(so that, it can't be instantiated), a private static instance, and getInstance method to return the instance of the Database class.

-The **user builder class** is used to set the data of the user you need (using setters).
+The **Client Class** is used to check singleton pattern by creating two instances of the database class and comparing them (using compareInstances method).

-The **buildUser method** (in user builder class) creates a user object using the data set by the user builder.
-**Note**:
-if the first name and last name are not set, an exception error will be thrown.
+Then, in main file:
+We create an instance of the client class and call the compareInstances method

 # Structure

 the main file in bin/main.dart
-the user class & user builder class in user_class.dart
+the Database class in bin/database_class.dart the client class in bin/client_class.dart
 My output screenshot in the images folder.

 # How to run

 Run the main file in bin/main.dart

 --------------------------------------------
-# Notes
-- The factory design pattern task in "factory_pattern" branch.